DigitaleGesellschaft/jekyll-theme-conference/README.md

 ### Speakers

-Each speaker is represented by file in the `_speakers/` directory (or the one you specified during configuration).
+Each speaker is represented by file in the `_speakers/` directory.
 It must begin with valid [YAML Front Matter](https://jekyllrb.com/docs/frontmatter/) containing

 - the speaker's `name` (used as identifier), as well as its
 - `first_name`,